 Helping Crime Victims Know Their Rights

 In most criminal cases, the guilty verdict is only the beginning.
-Many cases continue on through layers of appeals or are revisited at parole and psychiatric review hearings.
+Many cases continue through layers of appeals or are revisited at parole and psychiatric review hearings.

 Compensation Benefits for Victims in the Appeals Process